 "Familiarity breeds confidence," Bigham continues.
 "If you know exactly what that hill feels like; how long that straight is before you have to turn; then you can really get your head into it and memorise it.
 The more you ride a course, the smaller and more familiar it becomes; and the better you can perform on race day, not having to worry about what's coming up.
 All you have to think about is executing your race strategy."

-Bigham who is a self-admitted data nerd (and a Wattbike sponsored athlete) goes on to say one of the major benefits he sees from indoor cycling is not only having the vast amount of data at his fingertips but also with a smart bike, he can save his TT bike for race day.
+Bigham, who is a self-admitted data nerd, goes on to say one of the major benefits he sees from indoor cycling is not only having the vast amount of data at his fingertips but also with a smart bike, he can save his TT bike for race day.

 “I think from a mechanical perspective, the thing that I found good about the (Wattbike) Atom is, you can copy and paste your Time Trial position across.
 I can leave my TT bike in pristine condition and not have to worry about changing bits and bobs,” he says.
 “If I want to look at saddle height, fore and aft, stack height or whatever, there is no cable routing to faff about with.
 Plus, you can ride it really hard and not have to worry about snapping a chainstay or a seat stay.”

-The value of a smart trainer to an athlete’s tool kit is immeasurable, however for those looking to hone in on improving their time trial performance, a smart bike begins to make quite a bit of sense.
-If you’re looking to make adjustments to your position, instead of dealing with bolts, cables, a torque wrench and a lot of time, all to remove a 2mm spacer; adjusting bar height on a smart bike can be as simple as a quick-release — the Wattbike Atom even comes with fully adjustable TT extensions and forearm pads.
-Plus, drivetrain components, like those super aero chainrings that cost half a week’s pay, aren’t being ground away during your preparation, so they will shift extra crisp at the event.
+The value of a smart trainer to an athlete’s tool kit is immeasurable, however, for those looking to hone in on improving their time trial performance, a smart bike begins to make quite a bit of sense.
+If you’re looking to make adjustments to your position, instead of investing hours of your day dealing with bolts and cables just to remove a 2mm spacer; adjusting bar height on a smart bike can be as simple as a quick-release — the Wattbike Atom even comes with fully adjustable TT extensions and forearm pads.
+Plus, drivetrain components, like those super aero chainrings that cost a week's wages, aren’t being ground away during your training, so they will shift extra-crisp come event day.